28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 20: Draaihoek ➝ Arend Louw (15km)

 Another beach walk, planning around tides.
-This section is shorter but climbs steadily through soft sand and low coastal dunes.
-Arend, your host, is a well-known artist in the area.
+This section is shorter, but leaves the beach and climbs steadily through soft sand and low coastal dunes.
+Arend, your host, is a well-known artist in the area and lives with his pet bull, cats and peacocks.

 Day 22: Dwarskersbos ➝ Laaiplek (12km)

-Today you'll walk to Debbie and Ammie, your hosts in Laaiplek.
-This is a homestay.
-Laaiplek is a small fishing village with cafe's and shops.
+Today you'll walk on to the same beach into Laaiplek/Velddrift.
+We have a few rest houses in this area.
+This is a small fishing village with cafe's and shops.

 Day 23: Laaiplek ➝ Bokkom Laan (11km)